 +) permissions in order to issue archiving jobs; please ask for assistance or leave a message describing the website you want to archive.

-- The backend contains the database of jobs and several maintenance tasks such as trimming logs and posting Tweets on Twitter.
+- The backend contains the database of all jobs and several maintenance tasks such as trimming logs and posting Tweets on Twitter.
 The backend is the centralized portion of ArchiveBot.

-Volunteer a Node
+Volunteer to run a Pipeline

 - lots of disk space (40 GB minimum / 200 GB recommended / 500 GB atypical)